 Reef Ready Aquariums are aquariums that are pre-drilled and will come with an overflow system.
 An overflow system is designed to skim the water surface of your aquarium to pull dissolved organics and waste out of your tank.
 These tanks are designed to work with a sump setup.
 A reef ready aquarium is the best choice for flexibility and long-term investment.
 They provide the best starting point for a hobbyist looking to build a complete system.
 The main advantage from a reef ready system over a drilled standard tank is that the reef ready tanks are drilled at the bottom.
 This allows you to setup a very clean and seamless look in the back of the tank without pipes sticking out.
 Many of the new reef ready tanks coming out these days are coming equipped with innovative overflow systems as well.
 If you want to start out on the best foot possible, a reef ready tank is the way to go.

 All-In-One Aquariums are a recent development in the industry.
-They are tanks complete with overflows and even sumps to provide either a fully integrated system or as close to a plug and play solution as possible.
+They are tanks complete with overflows and even sumps to provide either a fully integrated system or as close to a plug-and-play solution as possible.
 Some All-In-One will have a Sump in the back of the tank, which will eliminate plumbing that would be required in a sump setup.
-All-In-One Aquariums can be more expensive then a fully setup Reef Ready Aquarium and can have limitations over a customized setup.
+All-In-One Aquariums can be more expensive then a full setup Reef Ready Aquarium and can have limitations over a customized setup.
 One of the biggest limitations is the equipment you can place in it.
 For example, sometimes the protein skimmer chamber may be very small so you will be limited on the type of skimmer you can place or the sump that comes with the all-in-one may not have room for a refugium.
-If you are looking for ease of use and seamless look (as many of these tanks have wonderful aesthetics), an All-In-One Aquarium would be the choice for you.
+If you are looking for ease of use and a seamless look (as many of these tanks have wonderful aesthetics), an All-In-One Aquarium would be the choice for you.

 Custom Built Aquariums are the most expensive setups.
-You can obtain an extremely unique and world class look.
+You can obtain an extremely unique and world-class look.
 Custom tank makers are usually found locally as custom aquarium makers are very seasoned hobbyists or companies that create custom aquariums.
-If you want the "Tanked" look, a custom built aquarium is where to look to.
+If you want the “Tanked” look, a custom-built aquarium is where to look to.

-Glass vs. Acrylic
+Glass vs. Acrylic Tanks

 Glass vs. acrylic is a common debate when it comes to tank selection.
 Below is a table to show the strengths and weaknesses of glass and acrylic: